 In a pan over low heat, toast the nuts until fragrant, stirring frequently to keep from burning.
 Remove from heat and place in a food processor.
-Pulse until the nuts are ground into a fine texture.
+Pulse until the nuts are ground into small pieces.
 Transfer to a large bowl.

 Heat the olive oil over medium heat.
 Add the leeks (or onions), celery, and garlic.
 Saute for about 5 minutes, until everything begins to soften.
 Add all the mushrooms and saute until soft.
 Add to the bowl of ground nuts.

 Add the lentils, vegetable broth, breadcrumbs, oregano, thyme, sage, and basil.
 Stir to combine.
 Season with salt and pepper.

 Crack one egg into a bowl and beat.
 Pour over the mushroom mixture and mix well.

 Preheat the oven to 425 degrees.
 Spray a loaf pan with nonstick spray.

 Roll out the puff pastry.
 It should be wide enough to fit inside your loaf pan, covering both long walls, with enough overhang on each side to fold back over the filling we put inside.

 Place the puff pastry in the loaf pan.
 Evenly spread the mushroom mixture into the pan, pushing down to compact it if it seems like there’s too much.
 Stretch and fold the flaps of pastry over the filling, enclosing it.